ietf-gitwg/using-github/draft-ietf-git-using-github.md

 ## Pull Requests

-Pull requests are the GitHub feature that allow users to request changes to a repository.
+A pull request is a GitHub feature that allows a user to request a change to a repository.
 A user does not need to have write access to a repository to create a pull request.
 A user can create a "fork", or copy, of any public repository.
 The user has write access to their own fork, allowing them to make local